Durham City RFC

 Durham City Rugby Football Club is a rugby union club based in the city of Durham, County Durham, England.
 The men's first XV currently play in Regional 2 North, a sixth tier league in the English rugby union system.
 The women's first XV competes in NC3.
-The club runs a men's 2nd XV, a women's 2nd XV, colts team and the full range of mini and junior sides.
+The club runs a men's 2nd XV, which plays in Counties 3 Durham & Northumberland North, a women's 2nd XV, colts team and the full range of mini and junior sides.